 At this low price point, there are bound to be a few issues, like we’ve mentioned above.
 But overall, customers dig the product and appreciate the low cost and simplicity of the system.

 With a little research and a few hand tools, anyone can safely and competently install these small solar kits.
-If you’re worried whether you have the skills to install a solar panel kit in your cabin, RV, or campervan, forget about it – you can do it!
+If you’re worried about whether you have the skills or ability to install the kit yourself, there are many solar professionals out there who would be happy to help you.

 Even after all this, most jurisdictions only allow licensed electricians to actually work in your electrical panel, so you’ll have to hire an electrician to connect your installation to your home’s panel.